JetBrains/amper/docs/Documentation.md

 #### Configuring entry points

 ##### JVM
-By convention a single `main.kt` file (case-insensitive) in the source folder is a default entry point for the application.
+By convention, a single `main.kt` file (case-insensitive) in the source folder is the default entry point for the application.

-Here is how to specify the entry point explicitly for JVM:
+Here is how to specify the entry point explicitly for JVM applications (main class):
 ```yaml
 product: jvm/app